stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 art.
 Nor can I doubt that every detail of this massive product was fashioned from the virgin hillside rock of our planet.
 It is palpably a part of the valley wall, though how the vast interior was ever excavated I cannot imagine.
 Perhaps a cavern or series of caverns furnished the nucleus.
-Neither age nor submersion has corroded the pristine grandeur of this awful fane&mdash;for fane indeed it must be&mdash;and today after thousands of years it rests untarnished and inviolate in the endless night and silence of an ocean chasm.
+Neither age nor submersion has corroded the pristine grandeur of this awful fane--for fane indeed it must be--and today after thousands of years it rests untarnished and inviolate in the endless night and silence of an ocean chasm.

   I cannot reckon the number of hours I spent in gazing at the sunken city with its buildings, arches, statues, and bridges, and the colossal temple with its beauty and mystery.
-Though I knew that death was near, my curiosity was consuming; and I threw the searchlight&rsquo;s beam about in eager quest.
+Though I knew that death was near, my curiosity was consuming; and I threw the searchlight's beam about in eager quest.
 The shaft of light permitted me to learn many details, but refused to shew anything within the gaping door of the rock-hewn temple; and after a time I turned off the current, conscious of the need of conserving power.
 The rays were now perceptibly dimmer